mikeolubode/dkube-examples/clinical_reg/README.md

 ### Create Code Repo

+ The Code Repo contains the program code and other associated files for developing and running your model training.

  - Navigate to `Code` menu on the left side of the screen
  - Select `+ Code`
    - **Name:** `<your-code-repo>`  **(Your choice of name)**